What is Required Rate of Return

 The common stock valuation formula used by this stock valuation calculator is based on the dividend growth model, which is just one of several stock valuation models used by investors to determine how much they should be willing to pay for various stocks.

-To determine the value of a common stock using the dividend growth model, you first determine the future dividend by multiplying the current dividend by the decimal equivalent of the growth percentage (dividend x (1 + growth rate)).
+To determine the value of common stock using the dividend growth model, you first determine the future dividend by multiplying the current dividend by the decimal equivalent of the growth percentage (dividend x (1 + growth rate)).

-Lastly, the future dividend is divided by the difference between the decimal equivalent of expected rate of return and the decimal equivalent of the growth percentage (future dividend ÷ (expected rate of return - growth rate)).
+Lastly, the future dividend is divided by the difference between the decimal equivalent of the expected rate of return and the decimal equivalent of the growth percentage (future dividend ÷ (expected rate of return - growth rate)).

-Unlike bonds, where the risk of principal loss is minimal and dividends are paid on a fixed percentage, stocks come with an increased risk of losing your principal and stock dividends are never guaranteed and the dividend per share is not fixed.
+Unlike bonds, where the risk of principal loss is minimal, and dividends are paid on a fixed percentage, stocks come with an increased risk of losing your principal and stock dividends are never guaranteed, and the dividend per share is not fixed.

-This difference between a low-risk expected rate of return (such as the T-Bill rate), and the higher expected rate of return that comes from increased risk is often referred to as the risk premium.
+This difference between a low-risk expected rate of return (such as the T-Bill rate) and the higher expected rate of return that comes from increased risk is often referred to as the risk premium.

-Risk premium can be thought of as the percentage that would need to be added to a risk-free return on investment in order to entice an investor into investing in the risky investment being offered.
+Risk premium can be thought of as the percentage that would need to be added to a risk-free return on investment to entice an investor into investing in the risky investment being offered.
 Once this percentage is added, the result is referred to as the required rate of return.